-Holy Cross requires all faculty, staff and volunteers to be vaccinated, even those who have previously had COVID-19.
+Holy Cross requires all faculty, staff and volunteers to be vaccinated and boosted, even those who have previously had COVID-19.

 Frequently Asked Questions